Family Lawyers in West Seneca, NY

 A: You are required to pay child support until your child reaches the age of 21.
 However, support may terminate sooner if your child becomes emancipated by any of the following events:

-3. the child obtains employment and is capable of being self sufficient;
+- the child obtains employment and is capable of being self-sufficient;

-Q: What is the New York State Income Shares Model?
+Q: What is the New York State Child Support Guidelines?

-New York uses the Income Shares Model for the determination of child support.
-Child support may be ordered for the care, maintenance and education of any unemancipated child under the age of twenty-one years.
+New York uses the Guidelines for the determination of child support.
+Child support may be ordered for the care, maintenance, and education of any unemancipated child under the age of twenty-one years.
 "Child support percentage" shall mean:

 - Seventeen percent of the combined parental income for one child.